untoxa/hUGEBuild/readme.md

 2. write a music modute in it, press "export .GB" button
 3. clone this repo
 4. copy *.htt files from hUGETracker\hUGEDriver\ folder to \song folder of this repo
-5. _make_gbdk.bat compiles a player using SDCC, _make_rgbds.bat compiles a player using RGBDS; rom-files will be located in the \rom folder; you must have more or less new SDCC, in case you want to compile gbdk_player.gb, because bat-scripts are written for it.
+5. _make_gbdk.bat compiles a player using GBDK-2020, _make_rgbds.bat compiles a player using RGBDS; rom-files will be located in the \rom folder; you must have more GBDK-2020 v4.0, in case you want to compile gbdk_player.gb, because bat-scripts are written for it.
-6. objects that might be linked with your homebrew software are located in the \build folder: driver_lite.obj song.obj in RGBDS format, driver_lite.obj.o song.obj.o in SDAS format for use with SDCC.
+6. objects that might be linked with your homebrew software are located in the \build folder: hUGEDriver.obj song.obj in RGBDS format, hUGEDriver.obj.o in SDAS format for use with GBDK.

 # Notes

-1. SDCC header file for the driver is here: \player-gbdk\hUGEDriver.h, example of usage is gbdk_player.c
+1. C header file for the driver is here: \player-gbdk\hUGEDriver.h, example of usage is gbdk_player.c
-2. New SDCC must be used, at least #11800.
-I suggest to take snapshot from here: http://sdcc.sourceforge.net/snap.php You may take GBDK-2020 library to link with.
+2. GBDK-2020 v4.0 is required.
-3. If you need to use this with pure GBDK-2020 - no problem, just compile a song and a driver into objects and convert them with rgb2sdas utility.
-Just add converted objects to your project and use functions declared in hUGEDriver.h in your homebrew.
+3. If you need to use this with GBDK-2020 project - no problem, just compile a driver into the object and convert it with rgb2sdas utility.
+Just add converted object to your project and use functions declared in hUGEDriver.h in your homebrew.
+Also export your song module to C source file using hUGETracker and include it too.

 # rgb2sdas